 Within a Visual Studio Online account, you simply pay for user plans for the users who join your account and for resources that are shared amongst all users on the account.
 The first five users with the Basic plan and all eligible MSDN subscribers (Visual Studio Professional with MSDN and above) can join your account at no charge.
 Learn more about Visual Studio with MSDN.

-Hopefully this helps.
-My next post will talk about Adding Visual Studio Online to an Windows Azure MSDN benefit.
+Hopefully, this helps.
+My next post will talk about Adding Visual Studio Online to a Windows Azure MSDN benefit.